About the district

 In this section

-Read our mission statement and see our notice of compliance with the Americans with Disabilities Act.
+Read our mission/vision statement, learn about our values, and see our notice of compliance with the Americans with Disabilities Act.

 Find answers to frequently asked questions and see a map that shows you what water management district you live in.

-Read an overview of the District’s organizational structure, its leaders and view our Statement of Agency Organization and Operation.
+Read an overview of the district’s organizational structure and view our Statement of Agency Organization and Operation.